 Post-cholecystectomy syndrome affects about 10 to 15% of patients who undergo cholecystectomy.
 Patients should receive education on the possibility of development of PCS before undergoing cholecystectomy.
 Effective communication between the patient and physician regarding frequently associated postoperative problems will help reveal subtle symptoms of PCS.

-Each patient requires a team of healthcare professionals working in tandem to provide the most effective and appropriate care.
+Each patient requires an interprofessional team of healthcare professionals working in tandem to provide the most effective and appropriate care.
 This cohesive effort is beneficial for the patient presenting with symptoms consistent with post-cholecystectomy syndrome as the etiology can vary greatly.
-Early recognition of the etiology can be essential to prevent worse outcomes for these patients.
-An interdisciplinary approach with surgeons, nurses, and gastroenterologists involved from the initial onset of symptoms is critical to the care of these patients.
+Early recognition of the etiology can be essential to prevent worse outcomes for these patients. an interprofessional approach with surgeons, nurses, and gastroenterologists involved from the initial onset of symptoms is critical to the care of these patients.
 While nurses may help prevent worsening outcomes by alerting physicians of any change in clinical status, the technicians (surgical or endoscopic) may assist the physician in appropriately treating the patient.
 Filip et al. highlighted an algorithmic approach for the initial evaluation of the PCS patient that decreased the number of unnecessary invasive procedures and resulted in decreased morbidity and mortality.
 Further studies should evaluate the role of such an algorithmic approach in the management of PCS patients.